KenKundert/nestedtext/README.rst

 *NestedText* is a file format for holding data that is to be entered, edited, or viewed by people.
 It allows data to be organized into a nested collection of dictionaries, lists, and strings.
-In this way it is similar to *JSON* and *YAML*, but without the complexity and risk of *YAML* and without the syntactic clutter of *JSON*.  *NestedText* is both simple and natural.
+In this way it is similar to *JSON*, *YAML* and *TOML*, but without the complexity and risk of *YAML* and without the syntactic clutter of *JSON* and *TOML*.  *NestedText* is both simple and natural.
 Only a small number of concepts and rules must be kept in mind when creating it.
 It is easily created, modified, or viewed with a text editor and easily understood and used by both programmers and non-programmers.

 *NestedText* is convenient for configuration files, address books, account information and the like.
 Here is an example of a file that contains a few